lesther-dumos/temp_repos_group/docs/p01-proposal.md

 ## **Problem Domain**
 With the appearance of Covid-19, it lead to a drastic hit in the economy as many people lack security in their jobs due to companies insuring layoffs.
-Job growth remaing slow, hours cut, instability in jobs, and overall lost in wages.
-The Census Bereau released data on the job market at the end of 2021, and it was noted that tens of millions of people lost their jobs ([CBPP](https://www.cbpp.org/research/poverty-and-inequality/tracking-the-covid-19-economys-effects-on-food-housing-and#:~:text=The%20COVID%2D19%20pandemic%20and,unemployment%20remained%20high%20throughout%202020.)).
+Job growth remains slow, hours cut, instability in jobs, and overall lost in wages.
+The Census Bureau released data on the job market at the end of 2021, and it was noted that tens of millions of people lost their jobs ([CBPP](https://www.cbpp.org/research/poverty-and-inequality/tracking-the-covid-19-economys-effects-on-food-housing-and#:~:text=The%20COVID%2D19%20pandemic%20and,unemployment%20remained%20high%20throughout%202020.)).
 This had resulted in many relief programs being active.
 Nevertheless, 20 million households did not have enough to eat and 10 million being behind in house payments.
 The [U.S. Bureau of Labor Statistics](https://www.bls.gov/news.release/pdf/empsit.pdf)] recorded the changes in major worker groups in September:

 <br>